inversify/InversifyJS/wiki/property_injection.md

 - When we CAN use InversifyJS to create an instance of a class.
 - When we CANNOT use InversifyJS to create an instance of a class.

-These cases are quite different an require different implementations of property injection.
+These cases are quite different and require different implementations of property injection.

 ## When we CAN use InversifyJS to create an instance of a class